Sachin04t/Meat-the-Economy/README.md

 ### Random Forest Prediction of GDP (Using meat consumption along with past GDP)
 ![Random Forest Prediction vs Actual](Graphs/RandomForestPredictionsVsActual.png)

+## Features we trained on
+- Individual meat types
+- Total per capita meat consumption (Meatball)
+- Meat Entropy (a measure of dietary diversity)
+- GDP Lag (previous year’s GDP)
+- Year-over-year trends in meat consumption per type

-- R^2 Score: 0.9947286920285141
+The model worked exceptionally with an R^2 Score: 0.9947286920285141 and RMSE: $1422.8991966523777
-- RMSE: 1422.8991966523777
--
-Random Forest Predictions vs Actual: Closer to diagonal the more accurate the prediction.
-In this case, there are minor over and under predictions.
-There a few outliers as well - these could be oil nations, island nations etc. that have vibrant economies with unnatural meat consumption patterns.

-### Average |SHAP| Values (mean of abs. value)
+### Average |SHAP| Values (Shapley Values)
 ![Features Vs Mean(|SHAP|)](Graphs/FeaturesVsMeanSHAPValues.png)

-Features vs Mean |SHAP|: Shows how much of a positive or negative impact did features have in the prediction of the model.
-Unsurprisingly, GDP lag has a lot to do with the prediction - old gdp helps predict new gdp.
-This also tells us that momentum is a relevant factor.
-Additionally, the meats themselves are not as beneficial as the meatball, but amongst the individual meats, poultry had the strongest indicator of economic growth / decay.
+To interpret the model’s predictions, we used SHAP values — a game-theory-based tool that explains how much each feature contributes to a prediction.
+See: https://shap.readthedocs.io/en/latest/example_notebooks/tabular_examples/tree_based_models/Python%20Version%20of%20Tree%20SHAP.html#Train-sklearn-random-forest

+Key takeaways from the SHAP analysis:
+- GDP Lag is by far the most influential feature, highlighting that economic momentum is a major driver of current GDP.
+- Meatball score and Meat Entropy were also high-impact, suggesting that both the volume and diversity of meat consumption are meaningful economic signals.
+- Among individual meats, poultry trend emerged as the strongest predictor — likely due to poultry's widespread adoption and affordability during economic transitions.
+- Lower-impact meats (like sheep or fish) reflected more regional or culturally constrained signals.

 ---